boxpositron/with-context-mcp/README.md

 ### `sync_notes` - Bidirectional Sync ⭐

-Synchronizes documentation files in both directions:
+Synchronizes documentation files in both directions based on `.withcontextconfig.jsonc` patterns:

-- Files in local project matching patterns → moved to vault (deleted from local)
+- Files in local project matching `vault` patterns → moved to vault (deleted from local)
 - Files in vault matching patterns → moved to local project (deleted from vault)

 This is the **recommended** tool for keeping your documentation in sync.